kabads/challonerre/gcse-resources/catholic-christianity/eschatology/eschatology-lessons.md

 ### <a name="6.11-the-funeral-rites"></a>6.11 The Funeral Rites
 This lesson examines what happens during Catholic Funeral Rites, and why.
 <iframe width="560" height="315" src="https://www.youtube.com/embed/lBDf5cwvoZA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### <a name="6.12-the-care-of-the-dying-pt1"></a>6.12 The Care of The Dying and Euthanasia Pt1
+This lesson looks how Catholics care for the dying in the light of the Sanctity of life and begins to examine attitudes towards euthanasia.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/ms9IUfVAjRM" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+### <a name="6.12-the-care-of-the-dying-pt2"></a>6.12 The Care of The Dying and Euthanasia Pt2
+This lesson examines the major arguments for and against euthanasia and explores Catholic teachings about the issue in light of the Sanctity of Life.

+<iframe width="560" height="315" src="https://www.youtube.com/embed/C_QN1bojoK8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>